Spanish match

-The Spanish match was a proposed marriage between Prince Charles, the son of King James VI & I of Kingdom of Scotland and England, and Infanta Maria Anna of Spain, the daughter of Philip III of Spain.
+The Spanish match was a proposed marriage between Prince Charles, the only surviving son of James VI and I, King of Scotland, Ireland and England; and the Infanta Maria Anna, daughter of Philip III, King of Spain and Portugal.
 Negotiations took place over the period 1614 to 1623, and during this time became closely related to aspects of British foreign and religious policy, before breaking down completely.

 The policy, unpopular with England's Protestant House of Commons, where the recent Anglo-Spanish War (1585–1604) had not been forgotten, was initiated during the embassy to England of Diego Sarmiento de Acuña, conde de Gondomar, who arrived in London in 1614 with the offer that Spain would not interfere with James's troubled rule in Ireland if James would restrain the English "privateers" in Spanish American waters.
 Further, he proposed a marriage alliance, offering a dowry of £500,000 (later increased to £600,000), which seemed especially attractive to James after the failure of the Parliament of 1614 to provide him with the financial subsidies he requested.

 The climax of the ensuing decade of high-level negotiation to secure a marriage between the leading Protestant and Catholic royal families of Europe occurred in 1623 in Madrid, with the embassy of the Prince Charles and James's favourite, George Villiers, 1st Duke of Buckingham.
 The wedding never took place despite the signing of a marriage contract by King James; criticism instead led to the dissolution of Parliament.